 Overall grade (1–7)

-- It is a prerequisite for being awarded a grant within educational sciences that the proposal is relevant and feasible, and that the applicant has solid and relevant competence for the purpose.
+It is a prerequisite for being awarded a grant within educational science that the proposal is feasible, and that the applicant has a solid and relevant competence for the purpose.